 - All students are awarded initially for an academic year – either on Semesters for Fall/Spring or on T-Terms for T1-T4 (see #2 below).
 You must sign and return the original (white copy) Notification of Financial Aid Award and a clear copy of your photo ID to the Financial Aid Office in a timely manner for proper processing of your award.
 If not attending for Fall Semester or T-Term 1, you should indicate the Semester or T-Term you will attend on the bottom of the signed award letter.
 If we award you prior to May for the approaching Fall, we will check Satisfactory Academic Progress (SAP) (see #10) after grades are issued; if you do not meet SAP, we will cancel your award pending your appeal.

-- Your award is divided into either two or four disbursements based upon your home location; Troy, Montgomery, and Dothan are Semester based (two disbursements) while Global Campus and unknown locations are T-Term based (four disbursements).
-Beginning with the 2013-2014 award year, Phenix City will be T-Term based (four disbursements).
+- Your award is divided into either two or four disbursements based upon your home location; Troy, Montgomery, and Dothan are Semester based (two disbursements) while Global Campus, Phenix City, and unknown locations are T-Term based (four disbursements).
+Beginning with the 2014-2015 award year, Montgomery and Dothan will be T-Term based (four disbursements).
 You can check your awarded disbursement pattern on your Trojan Web Express Award Status by year or by calling the Call Center (800) 414-5756.
 Once you accept your award for the year, you may not change the disbursement pattern until the next academic year.
 Federal law regarding equal disbursements requires your disbursements either be for Semesters (2) or for T-Terms (4).
 There is rarely a good solution if you mix Semesters and T-Terms (see FAQ on the FA website).

 - All new and continuing federal loan borrowers must complete a Master Promissory Note (MPN) for the Federal Direct Student Loan Program.
 Your loan is not guaranteed until the MPN is completed.
 This sequence must be followed: return the award letter, Troy University certifies the loan, and then you complete the MPN and Entrance Counseling.
 To complete an MPN and Entrance Counseling, please login at https://studentloans.gov and complete the steps.